MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Using-Variables-to-Store-Objects.md

 # Using variables to store objects

 PowerShell works with objects.
 PowerShell lets you create named objects known as variables.
-Variables names can include the underscore character can any alphanumeric characters.
+Variable names can include the underscore character and any alphanumeric characters.
 When used in PowerShell, a variable is always specified using the \$ character followed by variable name.

 ## Creating a variable